Kaho-Lee/FCM_GranularComp/README.md

 # FCM_GranularComp
 DRA in 2018Fall

-Granular Computing on data analysis based on Fuzzy C-mean Clustering
+Granular Computing on data analysis based on Fuzzy C-mean Clustering with using python3

 FCM_clustering_lowDim.py is the algrithm for two dimensional dataset